boto/boto3/README.rst

 Notices
 -------

-On 2021-01-15, deprecation for Python 2.7 was announced and support was dropped on 2021-07-15.
-To avoid disruption, customers using Boto3 on Python 2.7 may need to upgrade their version of Python or pin the version of Boto3.
-For more information, see this `blog post <https://aws.amazon.com/blogs/developer/announcing-end-of-support-for-python-2-7-in-aws-sdk-for-python-and-aws-cli-v1/>`__.

-On 2022-05-30, support for Python 3.6 was ended.
-This follows the Python Software Foundation `end of support <https://www.python.org/dev/peps/pep-0494/#lifespan>`__ for the runtime which occurred on 2021-12-23.
+On 2023-12-13, support for Python 3.7 will end for Boto3.
+This follows the Python Software Foundation `end of support <https://peps.python.org/pep-0537/#lifespan>`__ for the runtime which occurred on 2023-06-27.
 For more information, see this `blog post <https://aws.amazon.com/blogs/developer/python-support-policy-updates-for-aws-sdks-and-tools/>`__.

 .. _boto: https://docs.pythonboto.org/